na-na-hi/renget/archive/chrprompt2.md

 ###Sneasel
 Q1: Booker is getting closer and closer to flying.
 Is there a part of you that'll be sad once he's less dependent on you?
+>W-what makes you ask that?
+Did Toge tell you about that awful Gardevoir mission we did? ...Huh?
+He didn’t?
+Oh.
+Uh, forget I said anything.
+>Anyway, to answer that question: yeah, I have been kinda worried about that, not gonna lie.
+I mean, I’ve spent so much time carrying him, it’s gonna be weird when he can get around without my help.
+But I’ve been rooting for him ever since he started learning how to fly.
+I don’t want him to be weak and slow forever.
+I want him to get stronger!
+And being able to fly is part of that.
+Besides, it ain’t like he’s gonna go away and never come back once he’s able to fly.
+We’ll still stay together.
+So I’m not too sad about it—I’m looking forward to seeing his dream come true!

 Q2: How does it feel getting hit with a fighting type move?
+>Oh boy, it hurts like hell!
+Even if it’s a weak attack, it causes some major pain, cuz of that energy put into it.
+If you just punch one of us normally, we can probably take it, but if you turn it into a real move by pumping energy into it, it’ll feel like you got slammed hard by a flaming bag of rocks.
+Clawfolk and Fighting-type energy just don’t mix.
+But it ain’t my fault.
+Ask anyone with a double weakness and they’re gonna tell you the same thing.
+It’s just the way we’re built.
+>Booker always freaks out whenever a Fighting-type attack comes at us.
+Even though he’s super resistant to that type of energy, he’s always worried for me.
+He still thinks I’ll die from even the littlest Fighting-type move.
+I hate seeing the little guy get scared like that, though, so I guess it’s good motivation to dodge as much as I can.

 ###Booker
 Q1: Is there anything that stinks about being a Ribombee that's really minor?
+>Hmm...
+Something minor that stinks...
+Oh!
+I got it: I can’t turn off my sense of smell.
+We bugs don’t have noses, because we smell with our antennae, so I can’t plug my nose when I smell something bad.
+I just have to tolerate it until I can get away from it, and that can be annoying.
+>A-and in case you’re wondering: no, Sneasel d-doesn’t smell.
+And that’s a good thing, too, considering I spend most of my time on her head, or at her side.
+Everyone in her tribe learned the importance of being stealthy, and part of that involves hiding your scent.
+Sneasel still cares about that, so she practices really good hygiene, thankfully.
 Q2: Are there any small items you've found a new use for as a Ribombee?
+>Well, the first thing that comes to mind is my bed.
+M-maybe you’ve seen it already.
+It’s a bowl of cotton balls, and we keep it on the desk in our dorm.
+It’s so comfy...
+Better than any bed I had as a human.
+Aside from that...
+I usually drink from a thimble, and I’ve used a feather quill pen as a broom before.
+Also, Sneasel and I have thought about getting me a sewing needle I could use as a sword, to protect myself if I need to.
+It would be the right size, but I’m not sure if I could use it very well without any fingers, so it's just in the idea stage so far.

 ###Jung
 Q1: How and when did you meet Sara?